Professor Andrew Smith

 My main area of interest is the study of literature, sport and creative cultures more generally, in the colonial and postcolonial contexts.
 My doctoral research involved empirical work with the Nigerian expatriate community in the West of Scotland, and an investigation of the experiences of authors and artists working in Nigeria, and I have been involved with the discussion of the concepts of cultural hybridity, diaspora and migration in recent social and cultural theory.

 In the past I have published a number of articles on the West Indian writer C.L.R.
 James, culminating in a book - C.L.R.
 James and the Study of Culture - which was published by Palgrave Macmillan in 2010.
 This was subsequently shortlisted for the British Sociological Association Philip Abrams prize for 2011.
-[Reviews: Caribbean Review of Books; and from Interventions: International Journal of Postcolonial Studies.]
 Another essay, which discusses and compares James' writing on culture and black politics was published in the December 2011 issue of Cultural Sociology and was subsequently the winner of the British Sociological Association / Sage Prize for Innovation/Excellence 2012.

 Some of my other work considers: the history of the representation of imperial defeats, and of the wider significance of tropes of embattlement, captivity and besiegement in understandings of empire (see this issue of Race and Class); work on the peculiar nature of the social relationship which exists between service sector workers and their customers (see this essay from New Left Review), and an interpretive account of Nigerian e-mail scams in Cultural Studies.

 At present I am working on a small project, with the help of Prof. Bridget Fowler, called 'Reading Poetry Today', which examines the ways in which different readers engage with and make sense of contemporary poetry.
 This is part of a wider project I am developing on the sociology of poetry, and which is intended to lead towards a new monograph on this topic.